ashlynnprasad/langmann-2021/pages/environmentalimpact.md

       {% include feature/item-figure.html objectid="langmann031" width="100" %}
     </div>
     <div class="col-sm-4">
       This image depicts a wide open area in which hundreds of sacks of coal have been stacked.
 Similar to other photographs in this exhibition which display a wide shot of an open area full of, for example, dozens of felled trees, this image similarly uses a wide shot to show viewers the sheer scope of the operation at hand.
 At the time, when industrialization was the goal, such an image might have seemed like evidence of progress.
-Today, it may be difficult to look at the image without thinking about the negative impact that colonization had on the natural environment.<br><br>
+Today, it may be difficult to look at the image without thinking about the negative impact that colonization had on the natural environment.
     </div>
   </div>
 </div>